dmhenaopa/holbertonschool-higher_level_programming/0x05-python-exceptions/README.md

 + 2-safe_print_list_integers.py: A function that prints the first x elements of a list and only integers.
 Returns the number of integers printed.
 + 3-safe_print_division.py: A function that divides 2 integers and prints the result.
 Return the value of the division.
 Otherwise, returns None.
 + 4-list_division.py: A function that divides element by element 2 lists.
 The list can contain any type (integer, string...).
 Returns a new list with all divisions.
++ 5-raise_exception.py: A function that raises a type exception.
 +